20 Must-Watch Canadian Lesbian Movies & Dramas (Updated 2025)

 Better Than Chocolate (1999)

-This film offers more complexity than classic coming-out stories.
-Three scenes stand out for their impact: an emotional breakdown on a living room couch, a daring window scene, and a tender moment with a transgender character.
+๐Ÿ‘€ Why It’s Worth Watching: More intricacy is provided in this movie than in traditional coming-out tales.
+Three sequences particularly stand out for their impact: a daring window scene, an emotional collapse on a living room couch, and a gentle encounter with a transgender character.

 High Art (1998)